About Our Practice

 The Amulet device is approved in some countries outside of the US but is an investigational device in the US.

-Biosense Webster AdmIRE - Assessment of Safety and Effectiveness in Treatment Management of Atrial Fibrillation with the BWI IRE Ablation System
+AdmIRE Post Approval Study: Assessment of Long-Term Safety and Effectiveness in Treatment Management of Atrial Fibrillation with the VARIPULSE™ Catheter System

 Boston Scientific CHAMPION-AF - WATCHMAN FLX vs NOAC for Embolic Protection in the Management of Patients with Non-Valvular Atrial Fibrillation